Attend a Meeting

 In addition to our committees, the Olde Towne Civic League has several VOLUNTEER opportunities open.
 Click here to see if there is an opportunity that fits your skill set!
 We look forward to working with you.

-The Beautification Committee cares for our parks, plants our beautiful flowers, and coordinates neighborhood clean-ups.
-Committee chairman John Joyce is passionate about cultivating our outdoor spaces.
+The Beautification Committee cares for our parks, plants our beautiful flowers, and coordinates neighborhood clean-ups. .
+If you’re interested in volunteering for this committee, click to volunteer button below.
 Volunteer opportunities are posted on our Facebook page.
+Email the Beautification Commitee at email@example.com.

 Doors, Porches & Gardens Tour

 Our most popular walking tour is based on the Jack-the-Ripper Walks in London, participants are treated to some of the most haunting stories of Portsmouth’s past.
 Ghost Walk is quite the production and many volunteers are needed.
 There’s a job for anyone’s skill set.
 Chaired by talented and creative Jeannette Rainey, committee members plan and coordinate every detail of the event.
 Olde Towne Portsmouth Ghost Walk held annually, the Friday before Halloween.
-(Cancelled for 2020).
+Interested in volunteering?
+Watch the Ghost Walk Volunteer Session.

-Each year Olde Towne residents gather on an early December morning to prep and hang holiday wreaths throughout the neighborhood.
-Led by Mr. Les French and co-chaired by Brandy Markova, this tradition is a favorite in our community.
+Each year Olde Towne residents gather on an early December morning to prep and hang holiday wreaths throughout the neighborhood as well as hang lights in Greenwich and Westminster parks.
+Chaired by Tom Butt, this tradition is a favorite in our community.

 Holiday Homes Tour

 The biennial Holiday Homes Tour is a Portsmouth holiday favorite.
 Beautiful historic Olde Towne homes dating back as far as the mid-late 1700s dressed in their holiday best are open for touring.
+This year’s committee is led with holiday cheer by Robin Altice.
 Committee members plan and coordinate this tour.
-If you’re interested in leading this committee for the 2022 tour, please email us.
+Interested in volunteering?
+Watch the Volunteer Information Session below.

 National Night Out

 This evening of family-friendly community fun is a partnership between neighborhoods and their local police departments.
 Held annually on the second Tuesday in August, committee members plan Olde Towne’s National Night Out event.
-(Cancelled for 2020).
 If you are interested in leading this committee, please email us.

 Tech & Communications